By: Marilyn L. Davis

 Examining Negative Messages to Help Your Self-Esteem

-For many people, until they take the time to remember and look at these negative messages, they do not realize that their “belief” in some aspects of themselves is actually based on something said to them when they were a child; an opinion that may or may not have anything to do with the person that they are today.
+For many people, until they take the time to remember and look at these negative messages, they do not realize that their “belief” in some aspects of themselves is actually based on something said to them when they were a child.
+And that may just be an opinion that may or may not have anything to do with the person that they are today.

 Develop an Internal Scale about Negative Messages